 As word quickly spread of the caliber of our education, it soon became apparent MSA needed a facility of its own to accommodate its rate of growth.
 The very next year two acres of land on Sam McGee Road were purchased and construction soon began on our first classroom.
 As the initial group of students progressed, parents led the push to expand our programs to include infants and toddlers and elementary age pupils.
 That process continued until today we serve pupils from ages six weeks through high school.
 Our campus sits on eighteen acres and includes classrooms and support facilities, built by parents.

-We are now a vital community of approximately 230 children and their families with a staff of more than fifty.
-We are proud to be one of only a handful of Montessori programs that serves the range of ages that we do, and one of only 25 Montessori high schools in the nation.
+We are now a vital community of approximately 130 children and their families with a staff of more than thirty.
+We are proud to be one of only a handful of Montessori programs in the United States that serve infants through twelfth grade, and the premier and only private Montessori high school in South Carolina.